-The first holder of the record was the Frenchman Gaston de Chasseloup-Laubat when in 1898 he achieved the speed of 39.24 mph in the electric powered Jeantaud Duc.
-Just one month later the record was taken by the Belgian Camille Jenatzy in the GCA Dogcart with a speed of 41 mph.
+The first holder of the record was the Frenchman Gaston de Chasseloup-Laubat.
+In 1898, Chasseloup-Laubat hit a speed of 39.24 mph in the electric powered Jeantaud Duc.
+Just one month later the record was taken by the Belgian Camille Jenatzy.
+This was done in the GCA Dogcart at a speed of 41 mph.

 The record would pass back and forth between the two race car drivers throughout 1899.
-With Jenatzy getting the better of the duel, with the introduction of the first purpose-built speed car and breaking the 100 kph milestone in the process.
+With Jenatzy getting the better of the duel.
+This came with the introduction of the first purpose-built speed car, breaking the 100 kph milestone in the process.

-This 65 mph record would stand for almost 3 years until a steam-powered car driven by another Frenchman, Léon Serpollet took on the challenge.
-The previous record was beaten by 10 mph but this record wouldn’t stand for nearly as long.
+This 65 mph record would stand for almost 3 years.
+When a steam-powered car driven by another Frenchman, Léon Serpollet took on the challenge.
+The previous record was beaten by 10 mph.
+However this record wouldn’t stand for nearly as long.
 American, William K. Vanderbilt, in the first internal combustion engine powered car, beat it by just one mph only 4 months later.

 The period between 1902 and 1906 saw the record change many times.
-Successful attempts were made by Henri Fournier, Maurice Augieres and Arthur Duray before Henry Ford in his Ford 999 Racer took the record in 1904.
+Successful attempts were made by Henri Fournier, Maurice Augieres and Arthur Duray.
+This was until Henry Ford in his Ford 999 Racer took the record in 1904.
 This was the first time the speed record had been set outside of France or Belgium, but certainly not the last.

 Louis Rigolly, then Pierre de Caters took back the record for France and then Belgium.
 The important milestone of 100 mph was crossed by Louis Rigolly on his second successful record attempt with a speed of 103.56 mph.

-Two more Frenchmen, Paul Baras and Victor Hémery, would claim the record before American Fred Marriot in his steam-powered Stanley Rocket set a speed of 127.66 mph at Daytona Beach.
-This record would stand for over 3 years before Hémery retook the title at Brooklands in England towards the end of 1909.
+Two more Frenchmen, Paul Baras and Victor Hémery, would claim the record before American Fred Marriot in his steam-powered Stanley Rocket.
+Fred Marriot set a speed of 127.66 mph at Daytona Beach.
+This record would stand for over 3 years before Hémery reclaimed the title at Brooklands, England towards the end of 1909.

 The Two Pass Rule

 The early records were set under different standards with world records not always being recognised by everyone.
 As the Association Internationale des Automobile Clubs Reconnus began to be recognised as the authority on the records, their standard began to become used.
-Their regulations required two passes to be made in opposite directions to rule out any wind assistance, these initially had to be completed within 30 minutes, later being changed to 1 hour.
+Their regulations required two passes to be made in opposite directions.
+This meant that they could rule out any wind assistance.
+These runs initially had to be completed within 30 minutes, although later being changed to 1 hour.

 The first time the record was set under these new rules, was also the first time a Brit had claimed the title.
 Lydston Hornsted achieved 124 mph in his Benz No.3 in 1914 at Brooklands.

 Following the first world war, Kenelm Lee Guinness took the record in a Sunbeam 350HP.
 This was the first many successful attempts in the 1920s.
-Most notable of these were Malcolm Campbell’s 4 claims within the decade, driving, initially, the Sunbeam 350HP and later the aero engine powered Blue Bird.
+Most notable of these were Malcolm Campbell’s 4 claims within the decade.
+He initially drove the Sunbeam 350HP, followed by the aero engine powered Blue Bird.

-The 1930s saw the record change hands frequently and saw the location of the attempts change from Daytona Beach to the Bonneville Salt Flats.
-The ’30s was a time when the British enjoyed total dominance of the record, with it being claimed 5 times by Campbell, by George Eyston three times in Thunderbolt and by John Cobb twice in Railton.
+The 1930s saw the record change hands frequently.
+Not to mention the change in location attempts from Daytona Beach to the Bonneville Salt Flats.
+The ’30s was a time when the British enjoyed total dominance of the record.
+Claimed 5 times in total by Campbell, George Eyston (three times in Thunderbolt) and by John Cobb (twice in Railton).

 The ’30s had seen the record climb to 369.74 mph.
 Cobb returned in 1947 to increase this to 394 mph.
 There were two further wheel driven successes in the 1960s by Americans Mickey Thompson and Bob Summers with speeds just above 400 mph.